h0tk3y/geometry/README.md

 ---
 Zoom, moving, left click, right-click and drag callbacks are implemented.
 Moving is done with right mouse button drag, zooming -- with mouse scroll.
-Drag can be enabled or disabled with `linesDrawingEnabled`.

 How to include one into your app:
 ```kotlin